Open Records Act FAQs

 The purpose is not only to encourage public access to certain information, but to maintain the public's confidence in government by discouraging secrecy and closed records.
 The Act allows the public to evaluate the functioning of its institutions.

-What obligation does the Open Records Act place on the University of Georgia?
+What obligation does the Open Records Act place on the University System of Georgia?

-The College must provide access to existing public records in its custody or under its control within three (3) business days, including those the College created and those it has received in the course of its operation.
+The College must provide access to existing public records in its custody or under its control within three (3) business days after the request has been received by the appropriate college official, including those the College created and those it has received in the course of its operation.
 We are not required to create a record which does not exist at the time of the request, nor are we required to compile requested information into a single document.

 Are there records which may be exempted from disclosure under the Open Records Act?